 The reason your new potential living quarters are so cheap is that the property is stigmatized.
-The reason your estate agent is reaching Saul Goodman-levels of enthusiasm is because he hasn’t been able to shift it for a year.
+The reason your estate agent is reaching used car salesman levels of enthusiasm is because he hasn’t been able to shift it for a year.
 The reason that the kitchen is new is that a dead body was found on the floor of it.

-- A property near criminal gangs;
+- a property near criminal gangs;

-- A property constructed on top of a well
+- a property constructed on top of a well;

-- A property by a waste treatment facility, or a graveyard/crematorium;
+- a property by a waste treatment facility, or a graveyard/crematorium;

-- A property made by, or on ground once owned by, a cult;
+- a property made by or on ground once owned by a cult;

-- A property with a history of fire, flooding or other things that caused death or injury (asbestos poisoning, gas leaks etc);
+- a property with a history of fire, flooding or other things that caused death or injury (asbestos poisoning, gas leaks, etc.);

-If you think this has been a bit morbid, but you still want a cheapo apartment, there is always the 法律的瑕疵 (horitsu-teki-kashi) or legally flawed buildings.
-These are either not up to current safety standards, or in the case of one that I lived in, it was to be demolished for a new road to be put through it.
+If you think this has been a bit morbid, but you still want a cheapo apartment, there is always the 法律的瑕疵 (horitsu-teki-kashi)—legally flawed buildings.
+These are either not up to current safety standards or will soon be demolished for new infrastructure/buildings to be put in its place.
 These are harder to find, but a good realtor, as well as researching any planned building or infrastructure work in your local ward should be able to help you out.

 But again, I’m digressing too much!
 You just want the apartment, right?

 All you gotta do is ask, slim.
 If you go to a realtor and say “I am specifically looking for a jiko bukken”, you might expect them to look at you like you’re some weirdo who watches horror films all day and trolls YouTube.
 However, chances are they’ll be fairly happy.
 These are properties that they really want to get rid of.
 So, just ask!
 You might be surprised at what turns up.
 It will also make any awkwardness disappear from the further conversations you’ll have at the properties.
 Do bear in mind you are still subject to the same scrutiny that you’d receive with renting any other property here (visa status, amount you can deposit, occasional credit checks and guarantors), but you may find yourself somehow speeding through that red tape.

 Ol’ cyberspace has plenty of resources for the armchair researcher:

-(If you’re looking to rent, but jiko bukken isn’t for you, check out our full guide on cheap apartment options.)
+(If you’re looking to rent, but jiko bukken isn’t for you, check out our full guide on cheap apartment options.